Kxpi/iot-speed-trap/README.md

 * Logitech C270 USB camera

 ### Software - services
 As you will see in docker-compose file, some .env files are provided.
-They are not in this repo, since they contain secrets and configuration variables used in containers.
+They are not in this repo, since they contain secrets and configuration variables used in containers. **In order for the code to work properly, they should be specified**, unless you decide to make some changes.
 They are attached below with variables used for this specific project.

 #### Speed trap container (**NOTE**: as of now it's only unidirectional)
 * Utilizes a USB camera and 2 motion sensors